DavorMar/carla_simulator/README.md

 Client sometimes takes longer time to load sensors, which again slow learning phase alot.
 Implementing some wait times solved a problem drastically, but its still present.
 I didnt want to increase wait times further, but rather implemented exceptions to now slow down learning too much.

+-Current reward system:
+While staying in place - negative points while moving - positive points
+Car has a route that it has to follow and is shown in upper left corner - Each point it picks up is drastic gain of points Car has a distance to the end point, % of path it passed is bonus in points it gains in each frame (Thinking about changing this to % of points collected)

 -Python 3.7 MUST, carla doesnt work on other versions Keras - 2.8.0